Rice: Harvesting

-Across Asia, unmilled rice or "paddy" (Indonesian and Malay padi), was traditionally the product of smallholder agriculture, with manual harvesting.
+Across Asia, unmilled rice or "paddy" (Malay padi), was traditionally the product of smallholder agriculture, with manual harvesting.
 Larger farms make use of machines such as combine harvesters to reduce the input of labour.
 The grain is ready to harvest when the moisture content is 20–25%.
 Harvesting involves reaping, stacking the cut stalks, threshing to separate the grain, and cleaning by winnowing or screening.
 The rice grain is dried as soon as possible to bring the moisture content down to a level that is safe from mould fungi.
 Traditional drying relies on the heat of the sun, with the grain spread out on mats or on pavements.